stevexero/workit_landing_page/README.md

 - I opened a terminal (I like iTerm), navigated to the path I wanted to build this project, created and moved into a new directory, and created appropriate files.
 - I forgot there was a starter file provided with this project, so I copy and pasted only the content from the starter file as well as the assets.
 - Maybe it's a bad habit, but I typically start developing for the desktop first.
-- After the starter code was all set up, I began my creating a reset CSS file, followed by a config CSS file, then set up the root selector in that config file and setting the variables provided in the design system (colors, fonts, buttons, links, etc.).
+- After the starter code was all set up, I began by creating a reset CSS file, followed by a config CSS file, then set up the root selector in that config file and setting the variables provided in the design system (colors, fonts, buttons, links, etc.).
 - I created reusable classes where I could and employed the root variables.
 - I applied the desktop styling to every element in the HTML file.
 - I overlaid my live-server project over the design file in Figma to get everything to match up the best I could.